mnentwig/octsock5.jl/README.md

 Returns the next argument to "octsock5_write" on the remote end

 ## Performance ##
-E.g. 750 MBytes / second round-trip on 4.5G i4930 (with large array), 37 us round-trip for a single scalar
+E.g. 750 MBytes / second round-trip on a 2013 i7 4930 4500 MHz, 37 us round-trip for a single scalar

+Curiously, the C# loopback server currently outperforms the Julia implementation by about 20 %.

 ## Known bugs ##
 No check for valid types